jhamlet/node-sake/README.md

 Including Other Saké Files
 -------------------------------------

 You can include other **saké** files with the `include` and `load` methods.
-The included files will be run in the **saké** context, so any variables they do not declare with the `var` keyword will be set on the global **saké** context.
+The included files will be run in the **saké** context, so any variables declared will be set on the global **saké** context.
 This allows you to break your project build files up into discreet files.
+Just be aware of naming collisions.

 All `require` and `include`, or `load` statements, are resolved relative to the current file, so you can create your own hierarchy of build dependencies.